barryclark/jekyll-now/_posts/2020-09-11-responsive-fri-yay.md

 - Tool Time:
   - GitHub
     - Switch branches using the GitHub interface.
+    - Upload a repository `README.md` to GH using their drag and drop interface.
   - Codepen
     - Share a Pen to your mobile device for testing purposes.